Albany (London): In fiction

 An early use of the building in fiction was the novel, The Bachelor of the Albany (1847) by Marmion Wilard Savage.
-Still earlier is the hero of Benjamin Disraeli’s novel Sybil (1845), Charles Egremont, who lives there; he has a portrait by Christifano Allori hung over his fireplace halfway through the book.
-Mr Fascination Fledgeby, a moneylender in Charles Dickens' novel, Our Mutual Friend (1865) is described as living there.
+Still earlier is the hero of Benjamin Disraeli’s novel Sybil (1845), Charles Egremont, who lives there; he has a portrait by Cristofano Allori hung over his fireplace halfway through the book.

+In Dorothy Sayers' novel Clouds of Witness (1926), Dennis Cathcart, whose death is central to the story, is said to "have a room in Albany."

+Mr Fascination Fledgeby, a moneylender in Charles Dickens' novel Our Mutual Friend (1865), is described as living there.
 Several scenes from the book take place in his apartment.
-In the novel The Picture of Dorian Gray (1890) by Oscar Wilde, Lord Fermor, the uncle of the character Lord Henry Wotton, resides in the Albany.
-In Oscar Wilde's play, The Importance of Being Earnest (1895), the character John (Jack) Worthing has a set at the Albany (number B.4), where he lives while staying in London under the assumed name of Ernest.
+In the novel The Picture of Dorian Gray (1890) by Oscar Wilde, Lord Fermor, the uncle of the character Lord Henry Wotton, resides in Albany.
+In Oscar Wilde's play The Importance of Being Earnest (1895), the character John (Jack) Worthing has a set at Albany (number B.4), where he lives while staying in London under the assumed name of Ernest.